soyket/vsms-php/README.md

-Disclaimer: this was a school project done a long time ago so its not maintained and might contain variability.
+Disclaimer: this was a school project done a long time ago so it's not maintained and might contain vulnerability.
 I suggest not to use this for any production site or use it on your own risk.
 I don't or won't bear any burden if something goes wrong.
 Use at your own risk.
-You can use this to learn basics of php only.
+You can use this to learn the basics of php only.

 # Vehicle Sales Management System - RAW PHP